ministryofjustice/technical-risk-measures/README.md

 ### Origin

-This came about from a discussion of technical debt as per Tom Read exco presentation - “becomes outdated and risky over time” “better user interfaces cover a myriad of potential issues”
+This came about from a discussion of technical debt as per Tom Read's exco presentation - which used definitions like: “becomes outdated and risky over time” “better user interfaces cover a myriad of potential issues”

 We think that the term “technical debt” is in danger of being overloaded and so we will use the term “technical risk” for this conversation.